Skip to main content

 • chlorothalonil plus oxathiapiprolin (Orondis Opti): 1.7 to 2.5 pt/A; PHI 0d, REI 12h, Groups M05 & 49.
 See label for application methods and restrictions.

-• copper hydroxide (Kocide 3000): 0.5 to1.25 lb/A; PHI 0d, REI 48h, Group M01.
+• copper hydroxide (Kocide 3000): 0.5 to1.25 lb/A; PHI 0d, REI 48h, 24h greenhouse, Group M01.
 Discontinue use if crop injury occurs.
 Do not apply in a spray solution having a pH of less than 6.5 or tank mix with Aliette.

 • copper oxychloride plus copper hydroxide (Badge SC): 0.5 to 2.5 lb/A; PHI 0d, REI 48h, Group M01.
 Crop injury may occur from application at higher rates and shorter intervals.
 Tank mixes with foliar applied fertilizers during periods of excessive heat can result in crop injury.
 REI is 24hr for greenhouse use.
 See label.

 • cymoxanil (Curzate 60 DF): 3.2 to 5.0 oz/A; PHI 3d, REI 12h, Group 27.
-Use only in combination of a labeled rate of a protectant fungicide (copper, chlorothalonil).
+Use only in combination with a protectant fungicide (e.g., copper, chlorothalonil).

 • cymoxanil plus chlorothalonil (Ariston): 1.9 to 3.0 pt/A; PHI 3d, REI 12h, Groups 27 & M05.
-Spraying mature watermelons may result in sunburn of the upper surface of the fruit.
-See label.

-• ethaboxam (Elumin): 8.0 fl oz/A; PHI 2d, REI 12h, Group 22, For downy mildew make foliar application.
-See label for restrictions
+• ethaboxam (Elumin): 8.0 fl oz/A; PHI 2d, REI 12h, Group 22.
+See label for restrictions.

 • famoxadone plus cymoxanil (Tanos ): 8.0 oz/A; PHI 3d, REI 12h, Groups 11 & 27.Tank mix with an appropriate contact fungicide.